 - The humidity of a room can vary due to many factors the change of seasons, geographical area for example.
 The floor must be able to expand and contract in all directions. - This Laminate flooring is of natural origin and may have slight variations in shade and grain.
 It is recommended to be installed from several cartons at the same time to ensure good colour and shade mixture. - When possible, pre-select and set aside boards that blend best with all floor beadings, skirting boards or mounted mouldings used to assure a uniform final appearance.
 Install these boards adjoining the mouldings. - Be attentive to staggering the ends of boards in adjacent rows.
 They should be staggered at no less than a 1⁄4 of the length of the panel header to header.
-E.g., 1200 long panel, header no less than 300mm. - Any installation requiring the flooring to exceed the recommended floor coverage area, e.g., for Supreme 9 x 9 lin.m, will require an expansion or T-moulding.
+E.g., 1200 long panel, header no less than 300mm. - Any installation requiring the flooring to exceed the recommended floor coverage area.
 All doorways and adjoining rooms should have expansion joints.
 Door frames should be cut to allow for floor movement, do not use filler in the expansion gap. - Always allow a minimum 10-15mm expansion (refer torange limitations below) around all vertical obstructions.
 This is dependent on the geographical area where the flooring is to be installed.